Seravo/docs/_posts/2015-10-23-updating-vagrant-box.md

 category: development
 date: 2015-10-23 10:53:29
 order: 4
-summary: "New vagrant boxes are released few times in a month.
-Before updating you need to destroy currently active box and start a new one."
+summary: "New vagrant boxes are released a few times in a month.
+Before updating you need to destroy the currently active box and start a new one."
 ---

 ## When to update the Vagrant Box
-When you're using vagrant, it will automatically check for updates.
+When you're using Vagrant, it will automatically check for updates.
 If an update is available you'll get a message like this:

 ```bash
 $ vagrant up